reactioncommerce/reaction-development-platform/README.md

 This process may take some time.
 Behind the scenes `make` is

 * checking that dependencies are present
-* cloning the sub projects
+* cloning the sub projects from Github
 * downloading Docker images
 * building custom, project Docker images
 * starting services

-## Networks
+## Networked Services

 User-defined Docker networks are used to connect the Reaction services that run as separate Docker Compose projects.
-With this configuration, each of the project Docker Compose files should be able to launch independently though errors are possible if a service dependency is not available.
+With this configuration, each of the projects can be launched independently using Docker Compose.

+While the projects can be launched independently they may have network dependencies that are required to function correctly.
+The platform Makefile will launch services for you if you start it all together.
+You are free to manually start a single service but you will need to ensure dependencies are running.

-### Strategy
+### Network Naming Strategy

-The Docker environment should run as `*.reaction.localhost`.
+Platform networks in the Docker environment should be named as `*.reaction.localhost`.
 The `localhost` TLD is reserved and guaranteed to not conflict with a real TLD.

-Please use this convention for all networks created in the future.
-We do have some existing networks that are named like this and should work to transition them.
+(Please use this convention for all networks created in the future.
+We do have some existing networks that are named like this and should work to transition them.)

 ### Network List